moorara/interview/cheatsheets/2-sorting.md

 }
 ```

-  * **Shuffling** is needed for probabilistic guarantee against the worst case.
+  - **Shuffling** is needed for probabilistic guarantee against the worst case.
-  * Quick sort has 39% more compares than Merge sort, but it is faster in practice.
+  - Quick sort has 39% more compares than Merge sort, but it is faster in practice.
-  * Quick sort has too much overhead for tiny sub-arrays (cut-off to insertion sort = 10).
+  - Quick sort has too much overhead for tiny sub-arrays (cut-off to insertion sort = 10).
-  * Best choice for pivot item is median, and it can be estimated by taking median of a sample (3 random items).
+  - Best choice for pivot item is median, and it can be estimated by taking median of a sample (3 random items).
-  * **Quick-select** takes linear time on average.
+  - **Quick-select** takes linear time on average.
-  * Using an extra array makes partitioning stable, but is not worth the cost.
+  - Using an extra array makes partitioning stable, but is not worth the cost.

-### 3-Way Quick Sort:
+### 3-Way Quick Sort

 **3-Way Partitioning**: partition array into `3` parts so that:
-  * entries between `lt` and `gt` equal to partition item `v`
+  - entries between `lt` and `gt` equal to partition item `v`
-  * no larger entries to the left of `lt`.
+  - no larger entries to the left of `lt`.
-  * no smaller entries to the right of `gt`.
+  - no smaller entries to the right of `gt`.

 ```java
 public static void sort(Comparable[] a, int lo, int hi) {